markfink/markfink-site/_posts/2019-01-12-n76e003-firmware-nu-link.md

 Like I said before I **hope for better Linux tooling** to support flashing the N76 from the command line.
 Something as good as for example [stm8flash](https://github.com/vdudouyt/stm8flash) for the STM8s.
 Till then I hope somebody comes up with a better way of using the NuMicro on Linux by fine tuning wine or using Docker...

-Don't get me wrong if I was using the N76 professionally, I would follow Jay's suggestion to buy a Windows laptop and a Keil license.
+Don't get me wrong if I was using the N76 **professionally**, I would follow Jay's suggestion to **buy a Windows laptop and a Keil license**.
 For writing some small programs in my spare time this will do for now.

 I hope this post is helpful to you.